fglrestful

 Generate stub file for a version

-Your REST Web service may use versioning and it contains different versions of operations.
+Your REST web service may use versioning containing different versions of operations.
 You can specify the creation of a stub file for a given version with a query string &version=version-name in the command.
 For example, these commands generate a separate stub file for the "v2" version:

 • using the URL of the running service (the URL must be enclosed in quotes):